wrench-project/wrench/doc/service_guide_101/networkproximity.md

 `wrench::NetworkProximityService` class, an instantiation of which requires the following parameters:

-- The name of a host on which to start the service (this is the entry point to the service);
+- The name of a host on which to start the service;
-- A set of hosts names in a vector (`std::vector`), which define which hosts are monitored by the service;
+- A set of hosts names in a vector (`std::vector`), which define which hosts are monitored by the service; and
 - Maps (`std::map`) of configurable properties (`wrench::NetworkProximityServiceProperty`) and configurable message payloads (`wrench::NetworkProximityServiceMessagePayload`).

-The example below shows how to create an instance that runs on host "Networkcentral", and can answer network distance queries about hosts "Host1", "Host2", "Host3", and "Host4".
-The service's properties are customized to specify that the service performs network transfer experiments on average every 60 seconds, and that the Vivaldi algorithm is used to compute network coordinates.
+The example below creates an instance that runs on host `Networkcentral`, and can answer network distance queries about hosts `Host1`, `Host2`, `Host3`, and `Host4`.
+The service's properties are customized to specify that the service performs network transfer experiments on average every 60 seconds, that the Vivaldi algorithm is used to compute network coordinates, and that the message sent to the service to lookup an entry is configured to be 1KiB:
+.

 ~~~~~~~~~~~~~{.cpp}
 auto np_service = simulation->add(